grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 [//]: # (### The Gnat runs on the surface; leads the sub with the ram away)

-"Bring us up to the surface."
-Said Hemi when Shakes looked at him doubtfully.
+"Bring us up to the surface," said Hemi when Shakes looked at him doubtfully.
 "The first thing we have to do is try to confuse that sub with the ram into following the _Gnat_, even if for just a short while.
 We are not ready to use the _Prospect_ for bait... yet."

 "The _Prospect_ is going to be the fuckin' bait for the sub with the ram?
 What kind of fuckin' plan is that?"